-In the 18th century, the church’s corpus was surrounded by open arcades, and in 1711 a baroque turret was added which was then a bell tower.
-In the nineteenth century, the western portal was added.
-The church has been renovated many times, but luckily it has never suffered any serious damages.
+The church has been renovated many times, but luckily it has never suffered any serious devastations.
 It was last damaged by a flood in 1997.
-At that time, the water then laid foundations, got inside and destroyed the crypt.
-The temple was saved by the inhabitants of the village, tying it with ropes to powerful trees.
-After the flood subsided, thorough renovation works were quickly started.
+The water washed away the foundations, got inside and destroyed the crypt.
+The church was saved by the inhabitants of the village, tying it with ropes to huge trees.
+After the flood step down, thorough renovation works began quickly.

 Brykowski R., Kornecki M., Drewniane kościoły w Małopolsce południowej, Wrocław 1984.